NotThorz/Dbcleaner/README.md

 # Dbcleaner
+Create an original file and keys file , remove emojis and escape characters from original file before running this and then u can add them later using another script
 Cleaning txt files based on keywords , when the keyword is found it should be either a single word itseld or surrounded by punctuation or emojis or a combination of spaces and punctution and emojis ,